-- 42. On January 25, 2013, Defendants discharged Ms. Johnson.
-Aikens approved her discharge without discussing the allegations lodged against her with her or with the City Council and without any hearing or due process as contemplated in the City personnel rules and policies. - 43.
-Defendants allegedly discharged Ms. Johnson because she allegedly engaged in (1) insubordination, (2) neglect of duty, and (3) violation of City policy and abuse of City equipment. - 44.
-Defendants knew of Ms. Johnson's engaging in protected activities as described above at the times that they subjected her to retaliatory and discriminatory increased scrutiny, surveillance and harassment, and when they suspended and discharged her from employment. - 45.
-Shortly after Ms. Johnson engaged in protected activities, Defendants subjected her to adverse employment actions by subjecting her to increased and unwarranted levels of scrutiny, surveillance and monitoring activity and retaliatory harassment; suspending her on January 23, 2013; and discharging her on January 25, 2013, without any notice, warning, or opportunity to cure under the City's progressive discipline policy and its routine disciplinary practices, policies and procedures. - 46.
-As Mayor, Public Safety Director, and City Administrator, respectively, Aikens, White, and Hurst were Ms. Johnson's supervisors who controlled the terms and conditions of her employment, had authority to suspend and discharge her, and made the decisions to suspend and discharge her.
+- 47. Defendants undertook the actions described in paragraph 45 above (hereinafter "the additional retaliatory conduct") to further retaliate against and to embarrass, humiliate, harass and degrade Ms. Johnson for speaking out against, opposing and refusing to remain silent about their violations of federal and state law and to deter her and others from doing so. - 48.
+Defendants knew of Ms. Johnson's engaging in protected activities as described in this amended complaint at the times that they subjected her to retaliatory and discriminatory increased scrutiny, surveillance and harassment, when they suspended and discharged her from employment, and when they engaged in the additional retaliatory conduct. - 49.
+Shortly after Ms. Johnson engaged in protected activities, Defendants subjected her to adverse employment actions by subjecting her to increased and unwarranted levels of scrutiny, surveillance and monitoring activity and retaliatory harassment; suspending her on January 23, 2013; discharging her on January 25, 2013, without any notice, warning, or opportunity to cure under the City's progressive discipline policy and its routine disciplinary practices, policies and procedures; and engaging in the additional retaliatory conduct. - 50.
+As Mayor, Public Safety Director, and City Administrator, respectively, Aikens, White, and Hurst were Ms. Johnson's supervisors who controlled the terms and conditions of her employment, had authority to suspend and discharge her, and made the decisions to suspend and discharge her and to engage in the additional retaliatory conduct. - 51.
+Aikens, White, and Hurst had final policy making authority on behalf of the City and abused their authority under color of state law in subjecting Ms. Johnson to retaliatory conduct and in suspending and discharging her and in engaging in the additional retaliatory conduct, rendering them individually liable.

-- 47. Aikens, White, and Hurst had final policy making authority on behalf of the City and abused their authority under color of state law in subjecting Ms. Johnson to retaliatory conduct and in suspending and discharging her, rendering them individually liable. - 48.
-Defendants' conduct violated clearly established statutory and constitutional rights of which they and objectively reasonable persons in their positions would have known, and such conduct was unreasonable in light of those clearly established rights. - 49.
-There was a causal connection between Ms. Johnson's engaging in protected activities and the retaliatory conduct and suspension and discharge to which Defendants subjected her, which protected activities were acutely near in time to these adverse actions. - 50.
+- 52. Defendants' conduct violated clearly established statutory and constitutional rights of which they and objectively reasonable persons in their positions would have known, and such conduct was unreasonable in light of those clearly established rights. - 53.
+There was a causal connection between Ms. Johnson's engaging in protected activities and the retaliatory conduct and suspension and discharge and the additional retaliatory conduct to which Defendants subjected her, which protected activities were acutely near in time to these adverse actions. - 54.
 Defendants' purported reasons for discharging Ms. Johnson are false and are pretexts for retaliation.
-Defendants further treated Ms. Johnson differently and less favorably in the terms, conditions and privileges of employment than they treated other City officials and employees who engaged in similar or worse conduct than that in which they claim she engaged. - 51.
-Ms. Johnson's speaking or engaging in speech conduct on matters of public concern, communicating with elected public officials, and opposing and refusing to remain silent about or participate in illegal activity motivated and caused Defendants' discriminatory and retaliatory treatment of her and her suspension and discharge. - 52.
-Defendants retaliated against Ms. Johnson in violation of 42 U.S.C. § 1983 and the First Amendment to the United States Constitution and the PEPFA. - 53.
-Defendants' conduct as described in this complaint was undertaken with malice or reckless disregard for and indifference to Ms. Johnson's protected rights and was intentional, malicious, reckless and/or fraudulent.

-54. As a result of Defendants' conduct, Ms. Johnson has lost income and other privileges and benefits of employment, has suffered embarrassment, humiliation, emotional distress and anxiety, inconvenience, damage to her reputation and standing in the community, and loss of enjoyment of life, and has incurred attorneys' fees, costs and expenses.
+Defendants further treated Ms. Johnson differently and less favorably in the terms, conditions and privileges of employment than they treated other City officials and employees who engaged in similar or worse conduct than that in which they claim she engaged. - 55.
+Ms. Johnson's speaking or engaging in speech conduct on matters of public concern, communicating with elected public officials, and opposing and refusing to remain silent about or participate in illegal activity motivated and caused Defendants' discriminatory and retaliatory treatment of her and her suspension and discharge and the additional retaliatory conduct. - 56.
+Defendants retaliated against Ms. Johnson in violation of 42 U.S.C. § 1983 and the First Amendment to the United States Constitution and the PEPFA. - 57.
+Defendants' conduct as described in this complaint was undertaken with malice or reckless disregard for and indifference to Ms. Johnson's protected rights and was intentional, malicious, reckless and/or fraudulent. - 58.
+As a result of Defendants' conduct, Ms. Johnson has lost income and other privileges and benefits of employment, has suffered embarrassment, humiliation, emotional distress and anxiety, inconvenience, damage to her reputation and standing in the community, and loss of enjoyment of life, and has incurred attorneys' fees, costs and expenses.